sarata00/esm_analyser/README.md

 | \-v, \-\-verbose    | Shows messages to follow the process execution.
 Default: True              | boolean |

 ### 2.1.
 What is inside *config* file?
 This file contains all the variables used in our analyses.
-There are common arguments in both:
+There are common arguments in both type of analysis:

 | Arguments | Description
 | ------------------- | -------------------------------------------------------------------------- |